PLEASE CONTRIBUTE TO THE WAPA PAC FUND - CLick Here

 current practice Pathways - 2 options

-Option 1: Collaborative Agreement Required
+Option 1: Collaborative Agreement Option

 A written collaborative agreement with a physician that describes the PA’s individual scope of practice consistent with the PAs own education and experience and includes a plan for consultations, referrals and for an alternate collaborator when needed.
 The collaborator need not be present during delivery of care.

-Option 2: No Collaborative Agreement Required
+Option 2: No Collaborative Agreement Option

 The PA or employer keeps a document (like a job description, policy or org chart) showing that a physician administrator (e.g., department director, chief of staff, etc.) oversees the PA’s professional activities and clinical care.
 The administrator need not be present during delivery of care.